top of page

 Most days for Lindholm begin with a short bus ride and a 10-minute commute on the Metro Gold Line train from his home in Eagle Rock to Metro headquarters above Union Station in downtown Los Angeles.
 He is, by his own admission, “low maintenance.”
 A well-brewed cup of coffee is all it takes to get his day started properly.

-Between meetings, Lindholm focuses on project staffing issues, the readiness of Metro consultants to support his projects, and the timely procurement of construction contractors.
+Between meetings, Lindholm focuses on project staffing issues, the readiness of Metro consultants to support his projects and the timely procurement of construction contractors.
 It is a juggling act that requires patience, perseverance and faith in his staff.

 Lindholm's favorite days are those he spends in the field.
 Here he discusses AMC development progress with Metro board member Jacquelyn Dupont-Walker. -- LA Metro photo

 “The thing I learned a long time ago is to remain calm in the face of adversity,” he said.
 “In this industry, when so much money is at stake and we’re doing a lot of acrobatic technical work, things are bound to go wrong.
-You just need to learn to handle it, make quick decisions, and not freak out.”
+You need to learn to handle it, make quick decisions, and not freak out.”

 Delivering the Promise